top of page

 Adding texture to the grass makes it into a rich looking and multilevel design.

-A total tests were performed on 10 patients.
+A tests were performed on 10 patients.
 In addition to operational problems, we also found issues on operational problems, we also found issues on patients’ concerns.
 For example, the blood tests that patients need to have every three months often require a lot of paper records.
 Some patients also expressed a desire to be able to understand the normal range of each body data without having to go through a thick manual.
 Their requests give us a better understanding of the needs of the peritoneal dialysis population.

 1.Today for the title of this page is not that flexible in stead of using general title like My dashboard.